|

 -

-Add your Practice details, including the email address we should notify when you've received a request and for a daily summary
+Add your Practice details, including the email address to notify when a request is received and for a daily summary

 -

-The type of Routine Requests services you would like for patients to request online, e.g. repeat prescriptions, referrals and medical certificates, as well as the costs and practitioners who offer these.
+Set the Routine Request services patients can request online — e.g. repeat prescriptions, referrals, and medical certificates — as well as the costs and practitioners who offer them.

 -

-Set up the ability to automatically create and receipt invoices for patient requests in your practice software (Best Practice and Medical Director customers only).
+Set up automatic invoicing for patient requests in your practice software (Best Practice and Medical Director only).

 -

 Review your Promotional settings.
-When this is enabled, it allows HotDoc to send a notification via push notification, SMS or email to patients (between 11am-3pm) when a practitioner in their 'Care Team' is enabled for a new Routine Request type, including when they're set up for the first time once you select 'Go live'.
-We recommend leaving this on if you would like notifications to be sent to patients to raise awareness that your practitioners offer this service.
-Read here for more about how this works.
+When enabled, HotDoc sends a notification to patients (between 11am–3pm) when a practitioner in their 'Care Team' is added to a new Routine Request type — including at first go-live.
+We recommend leaving this on to raise patient awareness.
+Read more about how this works.

 -

-- Add any specific customised terms and conditions that your practice would like the patient to see when requesting a Routine Request.
+- Add customised terms and conditions for patients to review when submitting a request.

 -